qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 ```
 ### Specifying the default fallback translation

-When no translation exists for the requested language (i.e. the current browser language), QWC2 will fall back to the default translation specified as `defaultLocaleData` in `qwc2-app/js/appConfig.js`.
+When no translation exists for the requested language (i.e. the current browser language), QWC will fall back to the default translation specified as `defaultLocaleData` in `qwc2-app/js/appConfig.js`.
 For the stock application, the default fallback translation is `en-US`.